F-Stack/f-stack/dpdk/doc/guides/prog_guide/traffic_management.rst

 The configuration of WRED private and shared contexts is done through the definition of WRED profiles.
 Any WRED profile can be used by one or several WRED contexts (either private or shared).

+The Proportional Integral Controller Enhanced (PIE) algorithm works by proactively dropping packets randomly.
+Calculated drop probability is updated periodically, based on latency measured and desired and whether the queuing latency is currently trending up or down.
+Queuing latency can be obtained using direct measurement or on estimations calculated from the queue length and dequeue rate.
+The random drop is triggered by a packet's arrival before enqueuing into a queue.

 Packet Marking